 Choose your sales quote target from Company name and Contact fields, which are linked to Accounts and Contacts, respectively.
 By selecting a contact, other information such as phone no., fax, and email will then automatically load and populate the fields.

-If you install “Sales Order Management” set template, you can also convert the record of the accepted quote to "Sales Order" by clicking the “Create SO” action button on the right down side of the form page.
+If you install “Sales Order Management” set template, you can also convert the record of the accepted quote to "Sales Order" by clicking the “Create SO” action button on the bottom right corner of the form page.

 After entering the Account Name, this quote record will automatically show in the “Quotes” subtable entry in the relevant company’s Account sheet.